Deployment with a different Mobile Device Management (MDM) system

-Your organization may use a Mobile Device Management (MDM) solution we do not officially support.
-This does not mean you will be unable to deploy or run Microsoft Defender ATP for Mac.
-However, we will not be able to provide support for deploying or managing Defender via these solutions.
+If your organization uses a Mobile Device Management (MDM) solution that is not officially supported, this does not mean you are unable to deploy or run Microsoft Defender ATP for Mac.

 Microsoft Defender ATP for Mac does not depend on any vendor-specific features.
 It can be used with any MDM solution that supports the following features:

-- Deploying a macOS .pkg to managed machines.
+- Deploy a macOS .pkg to managed machines.

-- Deploying macOS system configuration profiles to managed machines.
+- Deploy macOS system configuration profiles to managed machines.

-- Running an arbitrary admin-configured tool/script on managed machines.
+- Run an arbitrary admin-configured tool/script on managed machines.

-You can deploy Defender without the last requirement from the list above, however:
+You can deploy Defender without the last requirement from the preceding list, however:

-- You won't be able to collect status in a centralized way
+- You will not be able to collect status in a centralized way

-- If you decide to uninstall Defender, you'll need to logon to the client machine locally as an administrator
+- If you decide to uninstall Defender, you will need to logon to the client machine locally as an administrator

-Most MDM solution use the same model for managing macOS machines, with similar terminology.
+Most MDM solutions use the same model for managing macOS machines, with similar terminology.
 Use JAMF-based deployment as a template.

-Use the property list, jamf/WindowsDefenderATPOnboarding.plist, which can extracted from an onboarding package downloaded from ATP.
+Use the property list, jamf/WindowsDefenderATPOnboarding.plist, which can be extracted from an onboarding package downloaded from Microsoft Defender Security Center.
 Your system may support an arbitrary property list in XML format.
-You can just upload the jamf/WindowsDefenderATPOnboarding.plist file as-is in that case.
+You can upload the jamf/WindowsDefenderATPOnboarding.plist file as-is in that case.
 Alternatively, it may require you to convert the property list to a different format first.

-Note that your custom profile would have an id, name or domain attribute.
-You must use exactly "com.microsoft.wdav.atp".
-MDM will use it to deploy the settings file to /Library/Managed Preferences/com.microsoft.wdav.atp.plist on a client machine, and Defender will use this file for loading onboarding info.
+Typically, your custom profile has an id, name, or domain attribute.
+You must use exactly "com.microsoft.wdav.atp" for this value.
+MDM uses it to deploy the settings file to /Library/Managed Preferences/com.microsoft.wdav.atp.plist on a client machine, and Defender uses this file for loading the onboarding information.